View full guide »

 The province of Québec is a civil law jurisdiction.
 While Québec has no franchise-specific legislation, both the Civil Code of Québec and the Charter of the French Language apply to franchising.

 Québec's Civil Code contains provisions governing "contracts of adhesion," which include franchise agreements and other standard form agreements of a franchisor.
 One interesting provision of the Civil Code states that any terms of a contract that are not fully known to a party, such as a franchisee, at the time of signing will not be enforceable.
-This could affect the usual franchise agreement term that requires franchisees to comply with the operations manual, and would require franchisors to arrange for a confidential disclosure of the manual to a prospective franchisee before the franchise agreement is signed.
+This could affect the usual franchise agreement term that requires franchisees to comply with the operations manual, and would require franchisors to arrange for disclosure, in confidence, of the manual to a prospective franchisee before the franchise agreement is signed.

 Franchising is a significant and well-recognized means of doing business in the province of Québec, and although there are specific laws intended to preserve and entrench the French language in the province, they are usually easily complied with.